variadico/noti/README.md

 ### Mobile

-Supported on any platform that supports Go and has an internet connection, including macOS, Linux, FreeBSD, and Windows.
+Supported on macOS, Linux, FreeBSD, and Windows.

 * HipChat
 * Pushbullet
 * Pushover
 * Slack

-Check out the [Wiki] for more information on how to configure mobile notifications.
+Check out the [docs] for more information on how to configure mobile notifications.
 If you're curious, you can also browse the [screenshots] directory.